For men who were sexually abused or assaulted, here are some tips on seeking professional help from a therapist.

 There are several important principles of treatment that anyone seeking good professional help in dealing with the effects of unwanted or abusive sexual experiences should know about.

-We cannot list them all or spell them out in great detail.
-But we can introduce some crucial ones, to help with interviewing potential therapists and reflecting on one’s experiences in treatment.
+While this article is not exhaustive, here are some crucial tips to help with interviewing potential therapists and reflecting on one’s experiences in treatment.

 Reflecting on these principles can be particularly helpful at the beginning of therapy, while establishing trust, as well as later on when challenging things come up in the process.